The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: Parabolic Singularities

 We use the following method to solve this problem.
 Considering, again, Theorem~29 in \citet{realclassify2}, one may observe that the real roots of $p^{(\sigma)}$ lie in fixed disjoint intervals.
 In the case~\ref{enum:X_9:caseA}, for example, the polynomial $p^+$ has exactly one real root in each of the intervals $(-2, 0)$, $(0, 2)$, $(2, 6)$, and $(6, \infty)$ (and two more in $(-\infty, -6)$ and $(-6, -2)$, which are not admissible values for the parameter in this case), or it has two double roots at $0$ and $6$ (and one more double root at $-6$, which we do not consider either).
 According to that theorem, the two roots which are admissible values for the parameter are either those in $[0, 2)$ and $(2, 6]$ or those in $(-2, 0)$ and $(6, \infty)$.

 Using the techniques from Section~5.3 in \citet{realclassify2}, we set up, for a generic parameter $a$, the ideal of transformations which take $f$ to the normal form equation with this parameter.
 Note that a real point in the vanishing set of this ideal corresponds to a real transformation of $f$.
-We can thus determine whether there exists a real transformation which maps $f$ to a normal form equation where the parameter lies in a specific interval by applying Algorithm~12.8 from \citet{BPR}.
+We can thus determine whether there exists a real transformation which maps $f$ to a normal form equation where the parameter lies in a specific interval.
+To determine this, we can use an algorithm for real root isolation implemented in the \textsc{Singular} library \texttt{rootisolation.lib} \citep{rootisolationlib}.
+Applying ideas from \citet[Ch.
+6]{SW}, it is based on a subdivision method using interval arithmetic to do an exclusion test and an interval Newton step for an inclusion test.
+Alternatively one could also use methods based on quantor ellimination as described in Algorithm~12.8 from \citet{BPR}, however, these methods are less efficient.
 Continuing with case~\ref{enum:X_9:caseA}, if there exists a real transformation for the real root of $p^+$ in $[0, 2)$, then the two admissible values of the parameter are given by this root and the one in $(2, 6]$, otherwise they are given by the two roots of $p^+$ in $(-2, 0)$ and $(6, \infty)$, see lines~\ref{line:X_9:caseAstart} - \ref{line:X_9:caseAend} in Algorithm~\ref{alg:X_9}.
 The cases~\ref{enum:X_9:caseB}, \ref{enum:X_9:caseC}, and \ref{enum:X_9:caseD} are treated in an analogous way.